michaelstivala/luzzulips/README.md

+# Quick start

+After configuring, run `npm run build` to generate the images and metadata.

-# Welcome to HashLips 👄
+# Welcome to LuzzuLips 👄

 This is a fork of the HashLips NFT generative tool with some added functionality for develping PFP NFT Collections.